-We invite you to learn more about King's Private High School.
-Explore the benefits below, browse the US Curriculum, and check out the Upper School in Action and Events and US Clubs and Activities.
+We invite you to learn more about one of Stamford's top-rated private high-schools.
+Explore the benefits of our high school program below, browse our rigorous high school curriculum and check out our Upper School in Action by checking out our Events and High School Clubs and Activities.
 If you feel King's Upper School might be right for your child, click the links below to inquire for more information about the school, schedule an on-campus visit or view our online application.

 In the Upper School, the key to academic excellence stems from: